-The map is partially printed and partially hand drawn, showing the position and movements of the troops pursuing Davis.
+The map is partially printed and partially hand drawn, showing the position and movements of the troops pursuing Jefferson Davis as he moved about to elude capture by Union troops.
 This Capture Map was to accompany General Wilson’s January 17th, 1867 Report to Congress, although the report notes the map as “Not Found”.
-This Jefferson Davis Capture Map is of great historical importance and a truly exciting find.
-It is consigned to sell with Centurion Auctions as part of the May 28th Civil War Era Militaria & Firearm Auction.
-Having been missing the last 150 years, this map is new to the market, and is expected to generate substantial interest within the Civil War, Rare Book, Map, and Document Collecting Communities.
+The Jefferson Davis Capture Map is of great historical importance and a truly exciting find.
+It is consigned to sell with Centurion Auctions as part of the May 28th Civil War Era Militaria Auction.
+Having been missing the last 150 years, the map is fresh to the market, and expected to generate substantial interest within the Civil War, Rare Book, Map, and Document Collecting Communities.

-The May 28th 2016 Militaria & Firearm Auction is open to everyone.
+The May 2016 Militaria & Military Collector Auction is open to everyone.
 The Jeff Davis Capture Map is being offered as sale lot 17106.
-The auction begins at 1pm EDT and will take place at the Centurion Auction Gallery in Tallahassee FL.
+The auction begins at 1pm EDT and will take place at the Centurion Auction Gallery in Tallahassee, FL.
 Bidders are able to bid from the floor, live by telephone, live by Internet, and by absentee / pre-bid.
-Please click here to visit the May 28th Militaria & Firearm Auction Details Page, where one will find all relevant information pertaining to the auction.
 Questions about the Map or Auction, please call the gallery at 386-868-2889 or Contact Online.

 Historically significant unrecorded map with handwritten additions and notes Detailing the Pursuit and Capture of Jefferson Davis.
 Original linen Map of Georgia.
 In his January 17, 1867 report to Congress on the pursuit and capture of Jefferson Davis, J. H. Wilson, Bvt.
 Maj.Gen.
 U.S. Army, concluded his report “I transmit herewith a map showing the railroads, rivers and important points mentioned in this report, and from which the movements and dispositions of the troops under my command may be fully understood.”
 Following the report is the notation “*Map not found.”